Counting single transferable votes: Gregory

-The Unweighted Inclusive Gregory Method is used for the Australian Senate.
+The unweighted inclusive Gregory method is used for the Australian Senate.
+This method weights all ballot papers for the elected candidate equally.
+This can have the effect of distorting the transfer values where a significant number of ballot papers have been transferred at a low rate.

+That problem is overcome in the weighted inclusive Gregory method.

+Some Gregory methods in use transfer only whole numbers composed by totalling the various fractional votes.
+This simplifies the math.

 Transfer using a party-list allocation method

-The effect of the Gregory system can be replicated without using fractional values by a party-list proportional allocation method, such as D'Hondt, Webster/Sainte-Laguë or Hare-Niemeyer.
+The effect of the Gregory system can be replicated without using fractional values by a party-list proportional allocation method, such as D'Hondt, Webster/Sainte-Laguë or Hare–Niemeyer.
 A party-list proportional representation electoral system allocates a share of the seats in a legislature to a political party in proportion to its share of the votes, a task which is mathematically equivalent to establishing a share of surplus votes to be transferred to a hopeful candidate based on the overall vote for an eliminated candidate.

 Example: If the quota is 200 and a winner has 272 first-choice votes, then the surplus is 72 votes.
 If 92 of the winner's 272 votes have no other hopeful listed, then the remaining 180 votes have a second-choice selection and can be transferred.